top of page

 The pricing cost covers not only the 2-3 hour experience but also a thorough trail assessment to ensure the most optimal nature connection activities to include on your walk as well as supplies and preparation for tea at the end of the walk.

-As you consider forest therapy, bring an open mind, body, and heart to this experience.
+As you consider forest therapy, bring an open mind, body, heart, and soul to this experience.

 Nature welcomes you.